chef/chef-oss-practices/projects/chef-infra-server.md

-# Chef Infra Server Foundation Team
+# Chef Infra Server Team

 The Chef Infra Server team is responsible for common libraries and applications used to support Chef Infra Server.